Rahul-Birajdar/Krishi_Mitra_A_ML_Approach_For_Crop_Fertilizer_Recommendation_And_Equipment_Rental_System/README.md

-# KRISHI MITRA - A SMART FARMING APP
+# KRISHI MITRA - A ML Approach For Crop Fertilizer Recommendation And Equipment Rental System

 # 🔍 Overview:
 Krishi Mitra is an AI-powered mobile application built to assist farmers with data-driven decisions and modern farming tools.
 It integrates machine learning and cloud technologies to deliver personalized crop recommendations, fertilizer guidance, weather insights, equipment rentals, and government scheme updates.

-💡 Key Features:
+# 💡 Key Features:
 ✅ Crop & Fertilizer Recommendation-
 • Predicts the best crop to grow using a Random Forest model trained on environmental data.
 • Recommends suitable fertilizers based on soil nutrients (N, P, K).